 I live on the North Shore, Auckland, New Zealand.
-I am married with two teenage children, one at Takapuna Grammar school, the other at the University of Auckland.
+I am married with two children, one at Takapuna Grammar school, the other at the University of Auckland.
 We have one of each – a mathematician and an artist.

 Comments on my crosswords

 “Well Maya, I thoroughly enjoyed your puzzle.
 Some wonderfully devious surfaces and great constructions, lots of why-didn’t-I-think-of-thats, a few that had me thoroughly stumped for far too long.
 I would nitpick a couple of clues, but certainly less than my checkers do with my clues.
 I will be coming back for more.”